 So, how long does a MacBook Air last?

-A Macbook Air will last you longer than most laptops if you’re web browsing, binging Netflix, or watching youtube.
-However, if you’re gaming, photo editing, animating for the next few years then you might want to consider grabbing the Macbook Pro.
+A MacBook Air will last you longer than most laptops if you’re web browsing, binging Netflix, or watching youtube.
+However, if you’re gaming, photo editing, animating for the next few years then you might want to consider grabbing the MacBook Pro with a M1 or M2 chip.

 - 7 years in you’ll feel the urge to upgrade… especially if you use your laptop for anything beyond a web browser.